The Guide to Equine Therapies

 The information provided in our guide to equine therapists, includes the background, recognised association, member sites, training courses and recommended reading.
 The information on each equine complementary/remedial health therapy points the reader to recognised associations and qualified therapists or practitioners.
 The suggested training courses are run by reputable associations providing recognised qualifications with a register of qualified, insured practitioners.
 This protects the public from opportunists passing themselves off as therapists.

-There are some cases, such as magnotherapy, where is is reasonable for the amateur to apply these therapies safely, as long as equipment manufactures recommendations are follows.
+There are some cases, such as magnotherapy and low level laser (LLLT, or red light) therapy where is is reasonable for the amateur to apply these therapies safely, as long as equipment manufactures recommendations are follows.
 Where possible we will give information about these type of products.

 We have continued to add original content and articles unique to Equine Natural Health.
 How often have you been frustrated by search results that contain exactly the same article?
 Articles syndicated to hundreds of web sites merely to provide links back to poor quality sites?
 You will find our content to refreshingly informative and original.